Rhiannon Payne

 An unconventional career start

 Like many of us at age 20, I had no idea yet what I was doing with my life or career.
-I was working retail jobs and as an office manager for an acupuncturist, where I occasionally helped with digital marketing and events.
+I had been working retail jobs and as an office manager for an acupuncturist, where I occasionally helped with digital marketing and events.

-After dropping out of both high school and community college due to health and personal challenges, I realized I needed to figure out an unconventional path to build the career I wanted.
-So in 2012, I decided to launch my first business — an online magazine with original content by and for women.
+I realized I needed to figure out an unconventional path to build the career I wanted.
+So in 2012, I decided to launch my first business — an online magazine with original content by and for women, which became a proof of concept for what I was capable of as a writer, marketer, and leader.

 Proving myself